Ministry of Finance (Afghanistan)

 The Ministry of Finance of Afghanistan (وزارت مالیه افغانستان, د افغانستان د مالیې وزارت) is responsible for the implementation and execution of the budget, collection of taxes, organization, and control of public expenses in Afghanistan; it also controls the management of the Custom Affairs.
+It is located next to the Pashtunistan Square in the Wazir Akbar Khan neighborhood of Kabul, Afghanistan.

 The Ministry of Finance provides a quarterly report to inform the public and the executive cabinet of advancements in Afghanistan's financial sector.
 The current Finance Minister is Nasir Akhund.

 History

 During the reign of Ahmad Shah Baba, when greater importance was given to financial matters, the foundation of a branch called Humayun Aala (present-day Ministry of Finance) was first laid in 1140 AD along with other affairs and structures of the state and its affairs were carried out with the permission of Sardar Abdullah Khan Popalzi who was the first finance minister.
 At that time he was also given the name Dewan Begi.
 Over time, the title of Dewan Begi was changed to Mustafi Al Malik and his name was the same as that of the current Ministry of Finance.
 Mustafi al-Malik used his power to coordinate and supervise everyone's financial and accounting affairs of all provinces.

 Under king Habibullah Khan the tax base was small and the majority of Afghans did not accept the system in place.
 After achieving independence and reform of administrative military organization, the new Ministry of Finance was established.
 “Later, in 1965 the financial systems were developed and officially introduced in Afghanistan.”
 According to the requirements and needs of Afghan financial system the ministry of Finance has following structure: Ministry, Deputy Administrative, Financial Deputy, Deputy Revenue and Customs, and Deputy Policy.
 The Ministry of Finance has 12 departments and each department has certain responsibilities to lead and manage.